-“I feel a part of something grander than any of us as individuals,” Duffy said.
+“I feel a part of something grander than any of us at individuals,” Mr Duffy said.

-National forecaster Met Eireann had predicted scattered outbreaks of rain and drizzle, including isolated thunderstorms in the west of the country.
+His wish clashed with national forecaster Met Eireann which predicted scattered outbreaks of rain and drizzle, including isolated thunderstorms in the west of the country.

 “I think this year’s parade is definitely going to be the biggest and the best,” he said.

-Thousands of people also lined streets of major towns and cities in Northern Ireland for parades.
+Thousands of people will also line streets of major towns and cities of in Northern Ireland for parades.

-Large celebrations took place in Belfast, Newry, Downpatrick and elsewhere.
+Large celebrations are planned in Belfast, Newry, Derry, and Downpatrick.

 Organisers have arranged guided tours and live music across the region.